Kia Sportage SUV - Practicality & boot space

 A big boot should keep the Kia Sportage popular with families

-It didn’t matter that the outgoing Sportage didn’t have the biggest boot in its class because it was still one of the most popular midsize SUVs, regularly appearing in our list of the UK’s best-selling cars.
+It didn’t seem to matter that the outgoing Sportage didn’t have the biggest boot in its class, because it was still one of the most popular midsize SUVs, regularly appearing in our list of the UK’s best-selling cars.
 That the new one has a much bigger boot should make it even more appealing.

 Kia Sportage interior space & storage

 Four six-foot-tall adults will be comfortable in the Sportage because there’s plenty of legroom and shoulder room.
-There’s even enough headroom if you pick a trim level with the panoramic sunroof and doing so also ensures the cabin is flooded with light.
-Travelling with five adults on board will be a bit more of a squeeze but that’s true of most of the rivals to the Sportage.
+There’s even enough headroom if you pick a trim level with the panoramic sunroof, which has the added benefit of flooding the interior with light.
+Travelling with five adults on board will be a bit more of a squeeze, but that’s true of most of the rivals to the Sportage.

-It seems like Kia has channelled Skoda when it comes to useful features.
+It seems like Kia has channelled the spirit of rival brand Skoda when it comes to useful features.
 The front seat headrests incorporate coat hangers, while there are additional hangers and even USB chargers in the seatbacks.

-The Kia Sportage is blessed with up to 587 litres of boot space.
-That’s not only a huge increase on the previous model but a size that beats nearly all its main rivals too.
+The Kia Sportage benefits from up to 591 litres of boot space.
+That’s not only a huge increase on the previous model, but a size that beats nearly all its main rivals too.
 It’s on a par with a family estate car, which should give some idea as to how useful the Sportage is at carrying big loads.

 Fold the rear seats (this can be done individually using levers in the boot), and you’ll have a huge 1,780 litres to fill.
 The floor is flat to make loading easier and there isn’t a large load lip either.

 The plug-in hybrid offers a still-generous 540 litres, which is actually more than the mild-hybrid diesel engines.
 They get 526 litres, although that’s a bigger storage space than the Ford Kuga.